 The rumors are true: our wildest and wooliest IPA is back for a limited time, straight out of our Venice Propagator brewhouse.

-Indeed, Wookey Jack is now available in a small-batch run of 16-ounce cans in a four-pack format to thirsty Californians through our webstore and three brewstore locations.
+Indeed, Wookey Jack is available in a small-batch run of 16-ounce cans in a four-pack format to thirsty Californians.
+Only available through our webstore and three Calfornia brewstores.
 Get this legendary black rye IPA before it’s gone.